Indoor Hydroponic Gardening: Perfect for Apartments, Limited Mobility, and Busy Lifestyles

 • Nutrient solution: $15-30

 You can reduce costs by starting small with a simple system and expanding later.
-Many seniors find that a $200-300 basic setup meets their needs for growing fresh herbs and leafy greens.
+Many people find that a $200-300 basic setup meets their needs for growing fresh herbs and leafy greens.

 Ongoing Expenses and Savings